 In October 2018, the High Court determined that benefits provided to members who had contracted out of their pension scheme must be recalculated to reflect the equalisation of state pension ages between May 1990 and April 1997 for both men and women.
 Under the ruling schemes are required to backdate benefit adjustments in relation to GMP equalisation and provide interest on the backdated amounts.
 This will result in an additional liability for the Scheme but, considering the complexity of the calculation, the Trustees are not currently in a position to determine the value of the liability.
-The Trustees have agreed that dual records are the preferred approach for calculating the benefit adjustments but have deferred making a decision on whether to use method C2 or B until accurate calculation have been prepared.
-The Trustees are currently considering how to progress with GMP Equalisation.
+The Trustees have agreed that dual records are the preferred approach for calculating the benefit adjustments but have deferred making a decision on whether to use method C2 or B until accurate calculations have been prepared.
+The Trustees are currently planning the work required and decisions are being made as to the next steps.
 The Trustees have agreed to proceed with equalisation method C2 for the purposes of calculating equalised cash equivalent transfer values ('CETVs').